smarras79/Jexpresso/test/CIdescription.md

 # Add a new test to CI:
-Follow these simple steps:
+Follow these simple steps to add your new PROBLEM_NAME/YOUR_TEST_DIR_NAME to the CI suite:

        1. Set the following keys in problems/equations/PROBLEM_NAME/YOUR_TEST_DIR_NAME/user_inputs.jl
        	  - :output_format     => "hdf5",
 	  - :output_dir        => "./test/CI-ref",
 	  - :loverwrite_output => true,

        2. Run your test as usual

        3. cp -rf problems/equations/PROBLEM_NAME/YOUR_TEST_DIR_NAME test/CI-runs/PROBLEM_NAME/

-       4. Replace :output_dir in test/CI-runs/PROBLEM_NAME//YOUR_TEST_DIR_NAME/user_inputs.jl
-           - :output_dir => "./CI-runs",

-       5. Open test/runtests.jl and add the following line if necessary:
+       4. Open test/runtests.jl and add the following line if necessary:
-           @time @testset "PROBLEM_NAME" begin include("CI-runs/PROBLEM_NAME/runtests.jl") end
+           `@time @testset "PROBLEM_NAME" begin include("CI-runs/PROBLEM_NAME/runtests.jl") end`
            Replace PROBLEM_NAME with the one that contains YOUR_TEST_DIR_NAME.
-           Notice that you do not need to add this new line if YOUR_TEST_DIR_NAME is contained in any of the lines that are already there.
+           Notice that you do not need to add this new line if YOUR_TEST_DIR_NAME is already there.

-        6. cp test/CI-runs/CompEuler/thetaTracers/Tests.jl test/CI-runs/PROBLEM_NAME/YOUR_TEST_DIR_NAME/
+        5. cp test/CI-runs/CompEuler/thetaTracers/Tests.jl test/CI-runs/PROBLEM_NAME/YOUR_TEST_DIR_NAME/

-        7. edit test/CI-runs/CompEuler/thetaTracers/Tests.jl and replace
+        6. edit test/CI-runs/CompEuler/thetaTracers/Tests.jl and replace
            @testset "JEXPRESSO Examples" begin run_example("CompEuler", "thetaTracers") end with
            @testset "JEXPRESSO Examples" begin run_example("PROBLEM_NAME", "YOUR_TEST_DIR_NAME") end